nowitsabby/dark-rpg-nextjs/assets/srd/core/characteristics.md

 ### Influence/Infamy \(Inf\)

 This measures a character's connections, reputation, and resources\.
-High Influence can allow a character to quickly summon the aid of local military forces to his side, or arrange for fast transit to another star system\.
-Unlike the other characteristics, Influence changes only as a character performs actions: it would decrease should he fail a mission in a highly visible manner, for example, or increase after he successfully rescues a kidnapped planetary governor\.
+High Influence can allow a character to quickly summon the aid of local military forces to her side, or arrange for fast transit to another star system\.
+Unlike the other characteristics, Influence changes only as a character performs actions: it would decrease should she fail a mission in a highly visible manner, for example, or increase after she successfully rescues a kidnapped planetary governor\.
 In the case heretic or otherwise "Evil" characters, this characteristic is called Infamy instead\.
 The methods used to obtain it may vary, but it functions identically